United States Tax Court Building: Building history

-Government officials selected architect Victor A. Lundy, renowned for his sculptural architectural designs and innovative uses of engineering technology, to design the building in 1965.
-They awarded Lundy the contract without competition, expressing their confidence in his abilities to design a Modern landmark.
+Government officials selected architect Victor A. Lundy to design the building in 1965.
+They awarded Lundy the contract without competition.
 The design follows the "Guiding Principles for Federal Architecture" issued by the Ad Hoc Committee on Federal Office Space at the request of President John F. Kennedy in 1962.
 In an attempt to improve federal buildings, the committee recommended architecture that would convey the "dignity, enterprise, vigor, and stability of the American Government".
 Designers and officials were encouraged to pay special attention to site selection and layout, including landscape development.

 In the 1930s, the U.S. Board of Tax Appeals, later renamed the Tax Court of the United States, was housed in the Internal Revenue Service Building in the Federal Triangle.
 By 1956, overcrowding and the desire to separate judicial and executive powers led to initial attempts to relocate the court.
 In 1962, Secretary of the Treasury Douglas Dillon appealed to the U.S. General Services Administration (GSA) to incorporate funds for the design of a new building in its upcoming budget.
 GSA subsequently allocated $450,000.

 In 1966, GSA approved Lundy's concept for a building with strong end masses, a central cantilevered courtroom block, and a landscaped plaza.
 Despite enthusiastic support for the project, the Vietnam War triggered funding cuts that delayed construction until 1972, when GSA secured a site and held a groundbreaking ceremony.
 The completed building was dedicated on November 22, 1974, the fiftieth anniversary of the Revenue Act that created the court.
 Employees occupied the building on January 20, 1975.
 Due to escalating construction costs, the plaza was not completed until 1981.

 Lundy's design won a GSA Honor Award in the first Design Awards Program held in 1972.